Stability of Valuations and Koll\'ar Components: Volume of models

 thus $f(\lambda)$ is non-decreasing as $G\ge 0$.
 By Lemma \ref{l-inter} and \ref{l-inter2}, we know that

 Since $Y\dasharrow Y'$ are not isomorphic incodimension 1, it must contract some component $G_1$ of $E$, and the coefficient of $G_1$ in $G$ is

 Then

-Thus $\vol_{X,o}(Y')=f(0)<f(1)=\vol_{X,o}(Y)$. \end{proof}
+Thus $\vol_{(X,D),o}(Y')=f(0)<f(1)=\vol_{(X,D),o}(Y)$. \end{proof}

-With all this discussion, we also obtain the following result, which characterizes the equality condition in Proposition \ref{p-inf} and is a corresponding generalization of \cite[Theorem 1.4]{dFEM04} (see Remark \ref{r-sharp}) for smooth point.
+With all these discussions, we also obtain the following result, which characterizes the equality condition in Proposition \ref{p-inf} and is a corresponding generalization of \cite[Theorem 1.4]{dFEM04} (see Remark \ref{r-sharp}) for smooth point.
 See \cite[9.6]{LazII} for more background.